Fernosa/FernosaCSS/README.md

 WE RECOMMEND TO ONLY USE gulp AFTER YOU FINISH DEVELOPMENT AND PLAN ON DEPLOYING.

-if you still want to test fernosa out we do have a testing kit.
+if you still want to test fernosa out we do have a testing kit, just link the cdn like any other css file.
 BUT DO NOT USE THE TESTING KIT IN PRODUCTION ENVIORNMENT
 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/Adityeahhh/Fernosa@main/FernosaCSS/fernosa.css">
 ```